anishgoyal1108/website/content/blog/how-this-site-was-made.md

   <script defer>window.CUSDIS_LOCALE = { powered_by: ' ',}</script>
 ```

+***EDIT: I had some problems configuring CORS with Cusdis, so comments on posts have been disabled for the foreseeable future.***

 ## Front Matter Variables
 I use customized front matter variables in my Hugo content files to provide metadata about each post.
 These variables include: